 Each year, Warren Water publishes a Water Quality Report to provide you with detailed information about your water quality.
-The links below provide the Water Quality Reports from the last four years.
+To view our current Water Quality Report click the link above.
 Of course, should you have any questions about your water and our efforts to ensure top quality, please call us at (270) 842-0052.

 Disinfection, sometimes referred to loosely as chlorination, is a necessary part of the water treatment process.
 Disinfection is typically done by adding small amounts of a chlorine-based disinfectant to water.
 It destroys water-borne microbes, bacteria, and viruses – organisms that can cause serious illnesses or death.
 Typhoid and cholera, which have killed hundreds of thousands of people in global epidemics, have been controlled in the United States through the addition of disinfectant to drinking water.